Last updated 14 September 2020

 Prohibited matter does not occur in Queensland, and restricted matter may occur in Queensland but is subject to strict controls.

 Prohibited matter can be diseases, viruses or parasites, invasive animals and plants (e.g. pest animal or weed), exotic marine animals, plants or diseases, noxious fish or insect pests.
-Schedule 1 of the Biosecurity Act and Regulation provide long lists of prohibited matters, such as highly pathogenic avian influenza.
+Schedule 1 of the Biosecurity Act provides long lists of prohibited matters such as highly pathogenic avian influenza.

 There are seven categories of restricted matter.
 Each category places restrictions on the dealings with the biosecurity matter or requires actions to be taken to minimise the spread and adverse impact of the biosecurity matter.